libmapper/libmapper-max/doc/tutorial_maxmsp_multiobj.md

 ### Creating a signal

-Creating input and output signals is accomplished with the `[map.in]` and `[map.out]` objects, which requires two pieces of information:
+Creating input and output signals is accomplished with the `[mpr.in]` and `[mpr.out]` objects, which requires two pieces of information:

 * a name for the signal
 * the signal's data type expressed as a character 'i' for `integer`, 'f' for